 "The most common problem is staffing," commented one entrepreneur who responded to the survey.
 "People everywhere tell us they can't get people to come back to work and can't find help anywhere.
 There are job signs posted, but many coffee shops and restaurants are forced to shut down several days a week due to staffing shortages."

-When asked what specific issues are making hiring so difficult right now, small businesses reported that the need to raise salary and wages to be competitive (54.7%) was most challenging, followed by an inability to find qualified applicants (53%) and general lack of applicants (48.9%).
+When asked what specific issues are making hiring so difficult right now, small businesses reported that the need to raise salaries and wages to be competitive (54.7%) was the most challenging, followed by an inability to find qualified applicants (53%) and general lack of applicants (48.9%).